 What determines the amount of the Part B premium?

 The standard Medicare Part B premium is determined by a formula contained in the 1997 Balanced Budget Act (BBA 97), which set the premium at 25 percent of total program costs.
 The remaining 75 percent of program costs are financed through general revenues.
 The Medicare Modernization Act of 2003 (MMA) required higher-income beneficiaries to pay a higher percentage of program costs, resulting in multiple tiers of premiums based on income.

 Does the Medicare Part B premium increase every year?

 Over the 50-year history of the Medicare program, Part B premiums have changed nearly every year, reflecting the changes in health care costs.
 From 2012 until 2015, premiums either decreased or remained the same because the growth in health care costs stabilized.
-The 2020 increase reflects new growth in health care spending.
-However, a “hold harmless” provision in the Social Security Act mandates that the Part B premium increase cannot exceed cost-of-living adjustment (COLA) in a beneficiary’s Social Security check.
+The 2021 increase reflects growth in health care spending.
+A “hold harmless” provision in the Social Security Act mandates that the Part B premium increase cannot exceed the cost-of-living adjustment (COLA) in a beneficiary’s Social Security check.